 Master of Science in Human Resource Management

 Students must complete 36 credits to obtain the master's degree in human resources management at Mercy College.
 The curriculum includes introductory courses such as human resources management, human resource management techniques and tools and accounting and finance for human resources professionals.
 Additional human resources courses include employment law, recruitment, labor relations, benefits management, organizational behavior, and training and development.

 Other School Options

 The New York City area offers additional options for students planning to study human resources management.
-The College of New Rochelle offers a bachelor's degree in human resources management and is located about 22 miles from the downtown area.
-Iona College, which is about 24 miles from downtown New York City, offers an MBA program with a concentration in human resources management.
-Located about 23 miles from downtown New York City, Adelphi University offers a bachelor's degree in business administration with a specialization in human resources management and an MBA program with a specialization in human resources.
+Long Island University - Brooklyn offers a bachelor's degree in human resources management and is located about four miles from the downtown area.
+Iona College, which is 16 miles from downtown New York City, offers an advanced certificate program in human resources management.
+Located about 19 miles from downtown New York City, Adelphi University also offers an advanced certificate in this field of study.